The EarthLabs Team

 Dawn Chegwidden, Partner Teacher

 Dawn Chegwidden teaches Environmental Science and Aquatic Science at Lewisville High in Lewisville, TX.
-In support of the EarthLabs Climate Project, Dawn has been a Curriculum reviewer, Pilot and Research Teacher, and a Workshop Leader (2012, 2013, 2014) and has made the following presentations: South Central-Geological Society of America Presentation (2013), American Geophysical Union Fall Meeting presentation (2013), and National Science Teachers Association National Conference presentations (2014, 2015).
+In support of the EarthLabs Climate Project, Dawn has been a Curriculum reviewer, Pilot and Research Teacher, and a Workshop Leader (2012, 2013, 2014) and has made the following presentations: South Central-Geological Society of America presentation (2013), American Geophysical Union Fall Meeting presentation (2013), National Science Teachers Association National Conference presentations (2014, 2015), the Texas Regional Collaborative Annual Meeting presentation (2015), and the National Marine Educators Association Annual Meeting presentation (2015).

 Delia Comeau teaches Earth Science and Physics at Andress High School in El Paso, TX.
 In support of the EarthLabs Climate Project, Delia has been a Workshop Leader (2013).